eugenkiss/chanobol/README.md

 is shared by most of the concrete fragments.

 Chanobol can be seen as a UI for the [4Chan API][API].
-To this end, [Retrofit][], [OkHttp][] and [Picasso][] are employed.
+To this end, [Retrofit][], [OkHttp][] and [Ion][] are employed.
 With Retrofit 4Chan's API is mapped to the interface `ChanService` in the `api` package.
 OkHttp is an HTTP client which takes care of e.g. response caching.
-Picasso takes care of loading and displaying images.
+Ion takes care of loading and displaying images.

 Why fragments over activites?
 It's easier to communicate / pass complex data